projectsbyif/data-permissions-catalogue/_patterns/activity-log.md

   - url: /images/activity-log.svg

 advantages:
-  - history of data access can be seen
+  - History of data access can be seen

 limitations:
-  - logs cannot always be independently checked
+  - Logs cannot always be independently checked
-  - logs have to be proactively checked
+  - Logs have to be proactively checked

 examples:
   - title: Frequent locations in iOS